KRMisha/Autograder/README.md

     cd Autograder
     ```

-3. Install the required packages
+2. Install the required packages:
     - With a venv (recommended):

         ```sh